DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 Recognise Your Limitations

 This tip is one that I need to acknowledge more myself, to be honest.
-I’m still coming to terms with my new set of limitations and will often put myself in pain and discomfort so as to not become the centre of attention and not ‘make a fuss’.
+I’m still coming to terms with my new set of limitations and will often put myself in pain and discomfort so as to not become the centre of attention or ‘make a fuss’.
 If this is something you’re doing too then, we’ve gotta stop it.
 It’s simply a case of: if you need to tap out early, just do it.

 For any big celebration or event, weddings especially, there is so much going on and so many people around that leaving an hour or two (or even four) before others isn’t going to be a big deal.
 Plus, it’s worth remembering that the people you are there to share the day with would much rather you stayed for as long as you were physically able to and had a great time, than try to overdo it and put yourself in physical discomfort.

 So, there we have it, my plus size wedding guest abroad and spoonie survival guide.
-I sincerely hope it helps if you’ve been looking for tips for planning your own trip to a wedding abroad, to be honest a lot of these points will be applicable over here too if we see another heatwave like the one we have just had!
+I sincerely hope it helps if you’ve been looking for tips for planning your own trip to a wedding abroad, to be honest a lot of these points will be applicable over here too if we see another heatwave like the one we have just had.
 Some of the above points may seem incredibly obvious, but I also know that preparing for a 16+ hour day out in the heat with a chronic illness can be such a massive performance that things can just slip your mind – I forgot my bloody painkillers after all!